10 Beachside Boltholes for 2026 with Sea Views

 - Close to the beach (or right on it)

-- Full of natural light
+- Full of lots of natural light

-- Designed for comfort and relaxation
+- Designed for your comfort and relaxation

 - Ideal for couples, friends, or small families